Plain English Breakdown

 - Fee waiver

-- An exemption from paying certain fees at a community college.
+- An exemption from paying certain costs, like tuition or registration fees, at a community college.

 Limits and Unknowns

-- The bill does not specify how much funding will be provided by the state.
+- The bill does not specify how much funding will be provided for the fee waivers.